TazeDev/xnmessentials/README.md

 # xnmessentials
-Minecraft Essential stuff
+Minecraft Plugin for Administrator and users.
-This project is made by TazeDev.
+This project is made by TazeDev for the network xnme.de.
 You are NOT ALLOWED to use this PLUGIN without my permission.